Adrian Andreev

-Adrian Andreev (Адриан Андреев, born 12 May 2001) is a professional Bulgarian tennis player.
-He has a career-high ATP singles ranking of World No. 189 achieved on 19 December 2022.
-He is currently the No. 2 Bulgarian player.
-Andreev won the 2018 US Open Junior doubles title with Anton Matusevich.
-He has a career-high doubles ranking of world No. 584 achieved on 12 September 2022.
+Adrian Andreev (Адриан Андреев, born 12 May 2001) is a Bulgarian professional tennis player, who competes mainly on the ATP Challenger Tour.
+He has a career-high ATP singles ranking of World No. 183 achieved on 18 September 2023.
+He won the 2018 US Open Junior doubles title with Anton Matusevich.
+He reached a career-high ITF Junior singles ranking of world No. 2 on 31 December 2018.

 Junior career

-As a junior, he reached a career-high ITF ranking of No. 2 on 31 December 2018.

-Andreev won the 2017 Eddie Herr Junior Championships both in singles and in doubles.
+Andreev won the 2017 Eddie Herr Junior Championships ITF tournament both in singles and in doubles.

 In 2018, Andreev won the Junior title at the US Open in doubles with Anton Matusevich, becoming the second Bulgarian to win the US Open after Grigor Dimitrov in 2008 Singles.

-In October 2018, Andreev reached the semifinals in singles at the 2018 Summer Youth Olympics and the final in doubles winning the silver, teaming with Australia’s Rinky Hijikata.
+In October 2018, Andreev reached the semifinals in singles at the 2018 Summer Youth Olympics and the final in doubles winning the silver, teaming with Australia's Rinky Hijikata.

 In 2018, Andreev also won the bronze medal of the end-of-year junior competition, the ITF Junior Masters.

 Professional career

-2016-2020: Turning Pro, ATP debut
+2016–2020: Turning Pro, ATP debut

 Andreev made his debut at ATP level at the age of 15, when he received a wildcard for the qualifications of the 2016 Moselle Open, where he lost to Michael Berrer.

 Andreev played as a wildcard at the 2017 Sofia Open in his homeland for the first time, losing in two sets to Maximilian Marterer in the qualifications.

 The following year, Andreev received another wildcard, this time for the main draw of the 2018 Sofia Open event, but lost to Denis Istomin.
 The 17-year old Bulgarian became the first player born in 2001 to play in the main draw of the ATP World Tour.

 In the 2019 Sofia Open, Andreev was granted another wildcard for the main draw.
 The Bulgarian pushed world No. 45 Matthew Ebden to three sets, but ultimately lost in the third set tie-break.

 A year later Andreev received another wildcard for the main draw at the 2020 Sofia Open, but could not go past world No. 38 and sixth seed John Millman.

 2021: First ATP win, top 350 debut

 At the beginning of the season, Andreev qualified for the main draw of the Antalya Open and managed to record his first ATP win defeating Marsel İlhan in straight sets before he lost to the eventual champion Alex de Minaur in the second round.
 Andreev recorded his first Top 100 win at the Singapore Open, where he defeated world No. 82 Lloyd Harris before losing out to the eventual champion Alexei Popyrin in the second round.
 As a result, Andreev climbed to a high-career No. 382 in the ATP rankings.

-At the 2021 Sofia Open Andreev lost to world No. 62 Miomir Kecmanovic after receiving a fourth consecutive year wildcard into the main draw.
+At the 2021 Sofia Open Andreev lost to world No. 62 Miomir Kecmanović after receiving a fourth consecutive year wildcard into the main draw.